Azure/azure-openapi-validator/docs/rules.md

 Please refer to [parameter-description-required.md](./parameter-description-required.md) for details.

+### PatchBodyParametersSchema

+ A request parameter of the Patch Operation must not have a required/default/'x-ms-mutability: ["create"]' value.

+Please refer to [patch-body-parameters-schema.md](./patch-body-parameters-schema.md) for details.

 ### RequiredApiVersionParameter

 This rule applies when the 'api-version' parameter is missing in any operations.